YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. note::
    SOCKET is compatible with DELIMITER only.

-For a usage example, refer to the socketexamplemulti2.m in the Section : `“Socket Device Examples” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#socket-device-examples>`_.
+For a usage example, refer to the socketexamplemulti2.m in `“Socket Device Examples” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#socket-device-examples>`_.

 ~~~~~~~~~~~
 TERMINATOR